AdguardTeam/LegalDocs/adguard.com/privacy/windows.html.md

 - Active Windows user name
 - Installer logs

-**Why we need this information:*- The installer is a separate program from AdGuard and it can also have bugs and errors.
+**Why we need this information:** The installer is a separate program from AdGuard and it can also have bugs and errors.
 The information received in crash reports allows us to understand the causes of problems and fix them in time.

 ### App uninstall